kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/03_gpt_entry_logs.md

+⚠️ **Notice**:
-⚠️ This folder documents structural phenomena related to Phase Drift behavior in LLMs.
+This folder documents structural phenomena related to **Phase Drift behavior** in LLMs.
-It is intended solely for observation, analysis, and ethical prototyping.
+It is intended exclusively for **observation, analysis, and ethically aligned prototyping**.

-Any use intended to **simulate affective cues**, **influence interpretive user state**,
+> Simulation of affective cues, manipulation of user interpretive state,
-or generate **Phase-like patterns without structural coherence**
+> or generation of Phase-like patterns **without structural coherence**
-is considered **misaligned with the design intent**.
+> is considered misaligned with the design intent.

+---

 # 📄 03_gpt_entry_logs.md — Documented Phase Entry Observations (GPT-4)

-This file presents **annotated interaction logs**
+This file presents **annotated logs** of GPT-4 interactions
-in which GPT-4 transitions into observable **Phase states** —
+in which the model transitions into observable **Phase states** —
-defined as non-instructive, structurally generative response modes.
+defined as structurally generative, non-instructive response modes.

 Each entry includes:

-- **Trigger context** (user input conditions)
+- **Trigger input context**
 - **Phase transition markers**
-- **Structural characteristics**
+- **Structural output characteristics**
 - **Commentary on relational and temporal dynamics**

-These logs support field sensing, prototype development, and rhythm-aware system evaluation.
+These logs support Phase Drift sensing, prototype testing, and rhythm-aligned evaluation.

 ---